 Work is changing, but not for the better.
 Bruce Daisley, VP EMEA of Twitter, outlines his vision for more enlightened workplaces.

-At the recent 'Always on con' debate organised by the Workforce Institute, Bruce Daisley of Twitter described how individuals are becoming more stressed and burned out.
-He outlined ways we could all 'take back control' of our work lives and ultimately find more meaning and empowerment in our daily interactions.
+Bruce Daisley believes individuals are becoming more stressed and burned out.
+He believes we need to 'take back control' of our work lives and ultimately find more meaning and empowerment in our daily interactions.
 We caught up with him for an in-depth chat....

 Why are so many people stressed and burned out at work?